 The 3ds Max Biped template is specially designed for bipeds created in 3ds Max as they have a different naming structure that the MotionBuilder Character does not recognize automatically.

-- 3 Click Characterize in the menu that appears. - 4 From the Character Controls window, Source > Control Rig.
+3 Click Characterize in the menu that appears.

+From the Character Controls window > Source menu, select Control Rig.